 One of the local school mothers gave a passionate speech to our last group at the conclusion of our project and described our work as “oxygen for the village, as you have breathed new life into this community.”

-This service project is perfect for any teenager who wants to participate in a hands on construction service project with an abundance of interaction with young children.
+This service project is perfect for any teenager who wants to participate in a hands-on construction service project with an abundance of interaction with young children.
 We’ll be welcomed into the homes of those who live here, and enjoy lessons in cooking and dance, getting insight into the everyday life of the Xhosa people.
-There’s plenty of time for activities outside of work; spend your time surfing, horseback riding, engaging in discussions about developing world issues, beach sports and visiting a local game preserve where we’ll have the chance to interact with young lion cubs.
+There’s plenty of time for activities outside of work; spend your time surfing, horseback riding, engaging in discussions about developing world issues, beach sports and visiting a local game reserve where we’ll have the chance to interact with young lion cubs.

-Once our service work is done, we’ll feel the satisfaction of having made a real contribution to people’s lives, as we say goodbye to the Wild Coast.
+Once our service work is complete, we’ll feel the satisfaction of having made a real contribution to people’s lives, as we say goodbye to the Wild Coast.
 Time and time again, teens on our South Africa trip return home with increased confidence, self awareness and a renewed passion for volunteer work as meaningful part of their goals in life.

 DAYS 17-19: KRUGER NATIONAL PARK AND BLYDE CANYON